PelionIoT/snap-edge-tools/README.md

 ```
 > pelion-edge-tools.test-lwm2m
 ```
 The command will either return `success` or print out the handshake failure.
-If the command is executed from a directory with write access, the full `openssl` output can be found in `test-bootstrap.txt` and `test-lwm2m.txt`.
+The full `openssl` output can be found in `~/snap/pelion-edge-tools/common/`, in files `test-bootstrap.txt` and `test-lwm2m.txt`.